Leasehold Reform (Ground Rent) Act 2022

-The Leasehold Reform (Ground Rent) Act 2022 (c.1) is an Act of the Parliament of the United Kingdom.
+The Leasehold Reform (Ground Rent) Act 2022 (c.
+1) is an act of the Parliament of the United Kingdom.
 It defined the peppercorn rent as a price of one peppercorn per year and prohibited ground rent greater than that price on new leases.

-Raising ground rent had prevented purchaser of a leasehold property in England to sell their home as the lenders refused to approve a mortgage.
+Rising ground rents had prevented purchasers of leasehold properties in England from selling their homes since lenders refused to approve mortgages.
 This act is a part of the UK government's programme to reform the leasehold system.